Vontei/notes/README.md

-# g11-course-info
+# G11 - Galvanize Full Stack Course Info

-schedule, links to exercises, job hunting info
+Includes a schedule, broken down by week, links to exercises, and job hunting information.